UdaikaranSingh/recordLinkage/proposal/finalProjectProposal.md

 Then, based on the comparisons between the features of $a_i$ and $b_j$, which is represented as $g_{ij}$, we would learn the probability distribution of $P(g_{ij}|D_{ij} = d_{ij})$.

 The assumptions made within the model is that there are distinct $(a_i,b_j)$ pairs within the dataset.
 Therefore, we are assuming that the characteristics of $(a_i,b_j)$ must be mapped to either a 0 or 1 deterministically.
 However, given this assumption, the problem reduces to a binary classification problem.
-This framework lends itself to many of the traditional machine learning models that are commonly used, such as naive Bayes classifiers & SVM.
+This framework lends itself to many of the traditional machine learning models that are commonly used, such as Naive Bayes classifiers & SVM.

 #### Our Framework

 Our framework will look to represent this machine learning problem as an edge prediction problem on a heterogeneous graph.
 Although the record linkage problem can be used between entities within the same relation, we will focus primarily on the task of joining two distinct relations.
 The reason for this is that it constrains the problem statement, allowing us to focus on the methodology before seeking for a generalizable solution.
 Our heterogeneous graph representation will essentially be layers of graphs.
-A fundamental graph within our representation is $G_{E}$, which is essentially all the nodes representing distinct enties within two relations.
-The edges for $G_{e}$ are present if the two nodes represent the same entities.
+A fundamental graph within our representation is $G_{E}$, which is essentially all the nodes representing distinct entities within two relations.
+The edges for $G_{E}$ are present if the two nodes represent the same entities.
 This graph is naturally a bipartite graph, because edges of nodes within the same relation cannot exist within our framework.
 Our prediction task will be predicting the edge on this graph while leveraging the encoded relationships between nodes encoded in our other graphs.

 A second fundamental graph within our framework is $G_{EA}$.
 In this graph, there are 2 types of nodes: (1) entity nodes & (2) attribute value node.
 An edge in this case would be an 'is a' relationship that essentially encodes the tabular data.
 An example of this is in Figure 2.